RandyMcMillan/CDVLightBox/README.md

 Check out the templates:
 [https://github.com/RandyMcMillan/cdv-ios-plugin-templates](https://github.com/RandyMcMillan/cdv-ios-plugin-templates)

-By having the Xcode templates available you can quickly write custom templates on the fly.
+By having the Xcode templates available you can quickly write custom plugins on the fly.